neondatabase/website/content/docs/guides/liquibase-workflow.md

 - [databasechangelog](https://docs.liquibase.com/concepts/tracking-tables/databasechangelog-table.html): Tracks which changesets have been run.
 - [databasechangeloglock](https://docs.liquibase.com/concepts/tracking-tables/databasechangeloglock-table.html): Ensures only one instance of Liquibase runs at a time.

-You can verify these tables were created by viewing the `blog` database on the **Tables** page in the Neon console.
+You can verify these tables were created by viewing the `blog` database on your `dev1` branch on the **Tables** page in the Neon console.
 Select **Tables** from the sidebar.
 </Admonition>

+At this point, you can continue to iterate, applying schema changes to you database, until you are satisfied with the modified schema.

 ### Review schema changes before saving and applying them

 It is a best practice to review schema changes before saving and applying them to your source database.

-Run the following command to see if there are changesets that haven't been applied to the source database:
+You can run the [status](https://docs.liquibase.com/commands/change-tracking/status.html) command to see if there are any changesets that haven't been applied to the source database.
+Notice that the command specifies the hostname of the source database:

 ```bash
 liquibase --url=jdbc:postgresql://ep-rapid-bush-01185324.us-east-2.aws.neon.tech:5432/blog status --verbose